Steven142/odin-recipes/README.md

 # odin-recipes
-A toy HTML website for showcasing recipes in pop culture
+A toy HTML website for showcasing recipes in pop culture.
+Learning how to commit